turingschool/backend-curriculum-site/module2/lessons/restful_routes_and_crud.md

 ### Seven RESTful Routes

 Pull up the controller from Task Manager.
-Let's see if together we can create a [table](https://docs.google.com/spreadsheets/d/1AGjUE49UJajPEQHvh3plKjaem5RAGvuv5SNjZzvjD9U/edit?usp=sharing) for seven RESTful routes allowing us to perform all CRUD actions on a Task.
+Let's see if we can create a [table](https://docs.google.com/spreadsheets/d/1AGjUE49UJajPEQHvh3plKjaem5RAGvuv5SNjZzvjD9U/edit?usp=sharing) for seven RESTful routes allowing us to perform all CRUD actions on a Task.
 Include the following:

 * What a user wants
 * Method (verb)